 4 Psoriasis Treatment Options

 If you have any form of psoriasis, this is probably the first option you’ve turned to.
 Many people who have a mild form of the disease will only need a topical treatment, and even those with more moderate forms use these in tandem with other treatments.

-Prescription topicals come in a wide variety, including anthralin, vitamin D analogues, and calcineurin inhibitors.
+Prescription topicals come in a wide variety, including anthralin, vitamin D analogs, and calcineurin inhibitors.
 We use these for slowing skin growth and preventing plaque build-up.
 Other prescriptions like topical corticosteroids and topical retinoids are psoriasis treatment options used for reducing inflammation.

 2. UV/Light Therapy

-Many people with psoriasis experience worse symptoms during the winter, and while we often associate this with a drier climate it also has to do with reduced exposure to sun (UV) light.
+Many people with psoriasis experience worse symptoms during the winter, and while we often associate this with a drier climate it also has to do with reduced exposure to the sun (UV) light.
 It has been proven that daily and low amounts of exposure to sunlight reduce inflammation and scaling from skin buildup.

 3. Oral/Injected Treatments

 Much like topical psoriasis treatments, oral/injected treatments can come in many forms.
 Even retinoids can be taken in ingested forms.
 Where these treatments differ though is by directly addressing the cause of psoriasis; the patient’s overactive immune system.

 Treatments like cyclosporine and biologics work to suppress the immune response to skin cells which causes scaling, while others like methotrexate help to slow skin production and halt inflammation.
 There are also several other medications such as hydroxyurea and thioguanine which can be used as alternatives.

 As previously mentioned many moisturizers and lotions can aid in treating psoriasis, and lotions containing aloe vera can further aid in dealing with common symptoms.
 Further support from natural sources can be as simple as adjusting your diet.